iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 Do you know any other reason why?
 Please leave it in the comments.

 Output: Partitions for your alignment
+Depending of the analysis you will get
+- The best substitution model
+- Subsets in Nexus, RAXMl and Bayes formats.
+- Chartpartitions.

+# Phylogenetic analysis
+## Maximum Likelihood - RAXMl

+## Bayesian Analysis - BEAST

 # Sources
 For Conda environments: